 Work objectives included:

 - Scale.
-Specifically, what was the best size to work at so I could actually carve the right amount detail needed and for a portrait while being still bold enough to read well when when viewed as in image on a mobile phone or smaller.
+Specifically, the best size to work at that would allow me to carve enough detail for a portrait while having a final image that's bold enough to read well when viewed on a mobile phone.

 - Color.
 I experimented with different colored wood grain backgrounds to discover the color that best suited a portrait of Johnny Cash.